The operators of a Crust Pizza outlet are facing court, accused of discriminating against a number of overseas workers.

 The Fair Work Ombudsman alleges the store paid the overseas workers less than their Australian-born colleagues.

-Anandh Kumarasamy and Haridas Raghuram, and their company QHA Foods Pty Ltd, run the Crust outlet on Elizabeth Street in North Hobart.
+Anandh Kumarasamy and Haridas Raghuram, and their company QHA Foods, run the Crust outlet on Elizabeth Street in North Hobart.

-The alleged discrimination involved three Bangladeshi nationals and one Indian national who the Fair Work Ombudsman alleges were underpaid a total of $9,926 between January and July 2106.
+Fair Work alleges Kumarasamy and Raghuram underpaid them a total of $9,926 between January and July 2106.

-The four workers, who were in Australia on student visas, performed duties including making and delivering pizzas, serving customers and cleaning.
+The four workers in Australia on student visas performed duties including making and delivering pizzas, serving customers and cleaning.

 Australian workers paid higher rates

-Miles Heffernan, Litigation Director at Industrial Relations Claims, said if proven, the underpayments were clearly discrimination.
+Miles Heffernan, Litigation Director at Industrial Relations Claims, said if proven, the underpayments are clearly discrimination.

-“Not only have these employers allegedly ripped off their overseas workers, but they have deliberately singled them out, by paying them much less than their Aussie co-workers,” he said.
+“Not only have these employers allegedly ripped off their overseas workers, but they have deliberately paid them much less than their Aussie co-workers,” he said.

-Mr Kumarasamy and Mr Raghuram allegedly also gave inspectors falsified records of hours worked by the four overseas workers.
+Furthermore, Kumarasamy and Raghuram allegedly provided inspectors with falsified records of hours worked by the four overseas workers.

-QHA Foods faces maximum penalties of up to $54,000 per breach and Mr Kumarasamy, Mr Raghuram face penalties of up to $10,800 per breach.
+QHA Foods faces maximum penalties of up to $54,000 per breach, while Kumarasamy and Raghuram face penalties of up to $10,800 per breach.

-The matter is due for a hearing in the Federal Circuit Court on November 23.
+The Federal Circuit Court has listed the matter for a hearing on November 23.